alcionai/corso/docs/docs/developers/build.md

 # Building Corso

 For convenience, the Corso build tooling is containerized.
-To take advantage, you need the following on your machine:
+To take advantage, you need [Docker](https://www.docker.com/) installed on your machine.

-- Docker

 To build Corso locally, use the following command from the root of your repo: